Money Burning Improves Mediated Communication: Omitted Examples

 In this example, we show that for any \(\mu_0 > 0.5\), there is no MDMB that can induce an outcome where the seller sets a price of 1.
 Therefore, MDMB cannot improve the buyer's total payoff; however, BP can.

-Because we can merge the posteriors that induce the same action of the seller, it is without loss of generality to assume that there are two possible posteriors \( x_1 < x_2 \) of the seller induced by an MDMB.
-If the MDMB is influential, then we must have \( x_1 \leq 0.5 \leq x_2 \).
+Further, we show that even if the money burning is private, which is a stronger setting, the money burning still cannot improve mediated communication.
+In this setting, we can merge the posteriors that induce the same action of the seller.
+It is without loss of generality to assume that there are two possible posteriors \( x_1 < x_2 \) of the seller induced by an MDMB.
+If the MDMB can improve the Sender's payoff, then we must have \( x_1 \leq 0.5 \leq x_2 \).

-Because we can merge the posteriors that induce the same action of seller, it is without loss of generality to assume that there are two possible posteriors $x_1<x_2$ of the seller induced by an MDMB.
-If the MDMB is influential, then we must have $x_1\leq 0.5<\mu_0\leq x_2$.

 If the unconditional probability of the posterior $x_1$ is $p$, then we must have $px_1+(1-p)x_2=\mu_0$.
 Suppose the expected amount of money burned by a valuation-1 buyer is $T(1)$, and the expected amount of money burned by a valuation-2 buyer is $T(2)$.
 Then, the incentive-compatible constraints can be written as